What Is a Seizure?

 - how to keep your child safe during a seizure.
 Share this information with caregivers, coaches, and staff at your child’s school.

-If your child has another seizure, keep a record of:
+If your child has a seizure, keep a record of:

 - when it happened